ymatsunaga/mdtoolbox-doc/getting_started.rst

   trj(:, 1:3:end) = trj(:, 1:3:end) + 3.0;

 The rows of trajectory variable represent time-steps in simulation.
-Thus, averages of coordiate variables are coded as
+Thus, average of coordinates in the trajectory is coded as
 follows:
 ::